 Everything You Need to Know About Buying Ghibli Museum Tickets Online in 2024

 Ghibli Museum tickets are some of the hottest tickets in Tokyo, selling out within hours of release each month.
-Here’s how to get your tickets to the Ghibli Museum, and what to do if they’re sold out for your dates.
+Here’s how to get your tickets, and what to do if they’re sold out for your dates.

 Ghibli Museum tickets are only available as advance sales through third parties.
 No tickets are sold at the museum, either in advance or on the day of.